Table of Contents

 For example, because the chemical is regulated, Gibson is only allowed by law to use only so much of it every day.
 This means they are also limited to how many guitars can be finished per day.

 Other companies have moved to finishes that have lower VOCs and are not as regulated.
 So they can spray as much as they like every day.

 But in the case of Gibson, they prefer the old-school method of nitrocellulose lacquer.
-It gives the guitars a distinct look.
+It gives the guitars a specific look.

 5. Plek Process

 The Plek process is done on every single guitar that leaves the Gibson factory.
 To ensure that each guitar is of the highest quality, it must pass through the Plek machine.